-MOTZI is reciting the blessing called “Hamotzi” over the Matzah.
-This is the blessing typically used to thank God for the food we are about to eat, and to recognize that he is the Source of all our sustenance.
+Motzi is reciting the blessing called “Hamotzi” over the Matzah.
+This is the blessing typically used to thank God for the food we are about to eat.
+It is to recognize He is the Source of all our sustenance.
 The “Hamotzi” prayer in English is:

 Blessed are You, Adonai our God, Sovereign of all, who brings forth bread from the earth.